 7.3.1 The Office of the Vice President for Campus Life and the Student Conduct Committee have been empowered by the Faculty to act in matters of student conduct other than violations of College regulations on academic dishonesty.
 Procedural standards followed in disciplinary proceedings are described in the Student Handbook.
 [Oct.
-6, 1959, Rev. 1986, 1988, 1989, 03-37, Board, October 2, 2004, Rev. 06-5, 2011]
+6, 1959, Rev. 1986, 1988, 1989, 03-37, Board, Oct.
+2, 2004, Rev. 06-5, 2011]

-7.3.2 The Office of the Dean of Advising and Co-Curricular Programs and the Academic Progress Committee have been empowered by the Faculty to act in matters of academic dishonesty on the part of students.
+\7.3.2 The Office of Advising and Co-Curricular Programs and the Academic Progress Committee have been empowered by the Faculty to act in matters of academic dishonesty on the part of students.
 Instances of violations should be reported promptly to the Dean of Advising and Co-Curricular Programs.
 Procedural standards followed in disciplinary proceedings are described in the Student Handbook.
 [Oct.
-6, 1959, Rev. 1989, 03-37, Board, October 2, 2004, 06-33, 2014]
+6, 1959, Rev. 1989, 03-37, Board, Oct.
+2, 2004, 06-33, 2014] [Revised per Provost at request of Interim Dean of Advising and Co-Curricular Programs]